wabiloo/vscode-m3u8-language/README.md

 * `m3u8.features.tagColors`: List of tag colors in format `"TAG,borderColor,backgroundColor"` (default: `[]`)
 * `m3u8.features.defaultColors`: Default colors for odd/even segments when no tag colors match (see below)
 * `m3u8.features.showTagDocumentation`: Show documentation tooltips for HLS tags (default: `true`)
+* `m3u8.chrome.executablePath`: Path to the Chrome/Chromium/Edge executable for the Network Inspector.
+If not set, the extension will try to find a compatible browser automatically.
+* `m3u8.chrome.profileDirectory`: Browser profile directory to use with the Network Inspector.
+If set, it will be used with the `--profile-directory` command line argument.
+* `m3u8.chrome.defaultPlayerUrl`: URL to use when creating new browser tabs for HLS monitoring (default: `https://hlsjs.video-dev.org/demo/`).
+This page should ideally contain HLS video content for testing.

 ### Default Colors